jiritobolka/jiritobolka.github.io/_posts/2014-08-03-setting-up-d3.md

 perex: Setting up D3 viz with our data from GoodData Platform.
 ---

-You extracted all the you need.
+You extracted all the data you need.
 Nice!
 It's time to start building the visualization itself.
 If you are an expert in building the D3 custom visualization, this article will be super easy for you!
 We are going to draw the Parallel Coordinates chart to compare one attribute across four different metrics.
 Other option is to use your favourite chart library.

 If you have the visualization already prepared, you can skip this and continue with [embedding](/tutorial/embedding-custom-visualization-into-dashboard).

 If you are not familiar with the [D3.js](http://d3js.org/), read [the documentation](https://github.com/mbostock/d3/wiki) first.

 ### Parallel Coordinates

 {% highlight js %}
 var m = [30, 10, 10, 10],